badging/diversity-and-inclusion/reviewer-guide.md

 ## Working with checklists

 A CHAOSS Badging application starts when an Applicant opens a Pull Request on the [event](https://github.com/badging/event-diversity-and-inclusion) badging repository.
 They fill out a form to create a GitHub issue, which contains the information a reviewer looks at.
 Upon being assigned an issue, a checklist is generated in the form of a comment.
-This will comtain the name of the reviewer.
+This will contain the name of the reviewer.

 During a review, a Reviewer would analyse the information given by an Applicant using the Review Checklist.
 The checklist has both quantitative and qualitative checks.
 The checklist can be found [here](https://github.com/badging/event-diversity-and-inclusion/blob/master/.github/checklist.md).